-Options for the z/OS UNIX sendmail command.
-IP PrintWay specifies these options in addition to the -i option when it sends emails.
+Options that IP PrintWay specifies in addition to the -i option when it sends emails.
 You can specify this environment variable regardless of whether you specify the AOPMAILER environment variable.
-This environment variable is optional.
+This environment variable is optional; however, only a limited number of options are supported by the sendmail bridge in z/OS V2R3.

-- If you run IP PrintWay extended mode and dynamic configuration is enabled, specify the equivalent mailer-options attribute in the system configuration definition. - If you run IP PrintWay extended mode and dynamic configuration is not enabled, specify this environment variable in the aopstart EXEC. - If you run IP PrintWay basic mode, specify this environment variable in the IP PrintWay basic mode startup procedure.
+- 1. If you run IP PrintWay extended mode and dynamic configuration is enabled, specify the equivalent mailer-options attribute in the system configuration definition. - 2.
+If you run IP PrintWay extended mode and dynamic configuration is not enabled, specify this environment variable in the aopstart EXEC. - 3.
+If you run IP PrintWay basic mode, specify this environment variable in the IP PrintWay basic mode startup procedure.